papaemmelab/Gao_NC_CH/README.md

 An interactive jupyter notebook is provided to reproduce the analyses in the paper.
 First install [Jupyter](https://jupyter.org/) and then launch the notebook `ch_cnv_figures.ipynb`.

 # FACETS-CH Algorithm
-Code to implement the FACETS-CH algorithm is provided here under the `/facets-ch` subfolder.
+Code to implement the FACETS-CH algorithm is provided here under the `facets-ch` subfolder.